-What is it?
+What is the exam diet?

 Just as a weight lifter needs a different diet from a long distance runner, teenagers sitting exams need a different diet from other children, according to natural health expert Michael van Straten.
-The correct diet can even, Michael says, make the difference between a pass or a fail, an A or a C grade.
+The correct exam diet can even, Michael says, make the difference between a pass or a fail, an A or a C grade.

 If your son or daughter is sitting exams, or has them coming up, it’s vital you make sure their brains get a constant supply of energy.
 This is not a day-by-day diet plan but simple tips and things to look out for to help your child achieve the best possible marks!

-How does it work?
+How does the exam diet work?

 Different foods are broken down in different ways and have different effects on the body.
-In this diet, Michael suggests ways of making sure your child’s brain receives a constant and steady stream of energy, helping them concentrate as well as possible for as long as possible.
+In this exam diet, Michael suggests ways of making sure your child’s brain receives a constant and steady stream of energy, helping them concentrate as well as possible for as long as possible.

-Who is it good for?
+Who is the exam diet food for?

 Anyone with exams coming up, whether you’re 13 or 73.

-What are the drawbacks?
+What are the drawbacks of the exam diet?

 If your child is not used to eating this type of food, they might not welcome the change, especially at such a stressful time.
 If they’re really resistant, try to incorporate a few small changes such as changing their snacks or making sure they take a daily vitamin pill.